ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	==its connections are not dedicated and highly available.== doesn't support the company's on-premises data centers in multiple AWS Regions.
 **VPC Flow Logs** is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your entire VPC.
+**transit VPC** is primarily used to connect multiple VPCs and remote networks in order to create a global network transit center and not for establishing a dedicated connection to your on-premises network.

 **AWS DataSync**
 	simplifies, automates, and ==accelerates copying large amounts of data to and from AWS storage services over the internet or AWS Direct Connect.==